dragon-fire-fly/cluedo/README.md

 #### Choose Character
 <!-- Different character = diff starting location? -->
 #### View Scorecard

+#### Update Scorecard

 #### Choose a room (inc. Secret Passageway)
+- room distances are calculated and displayed (inc. secret passageway rooms)
+- Player prompted for choice
+- Player moved to or towards (depending on if enough moves available) chosen room or stays in current room if preferred

 #### Investigation phase
 - Choose a suspect
 - Choose a weapon